Rule 3701:1-66-05 | Medical general purpose radiographic equipment.

 (3) The coefficient of variation:

-(4) For radiographic equipment having independent selection of x-ray tube current (mA), the average ratios of exposure to the indicated mA-seconds (mAs) product obtained at any two consecutive tube current settings shall not differ by more than ten per cent of their sum;
+(4) For radiographic equipment having independent selection of x-ray tube current (mA), the average ratios of exposure to the indicated mA-seconds (mAs) product obtained at any two consecutive tube current settings will not differ by more than ten per cent of their sum;

-(5) For radiographic equipment having a combined x-ray tube current-exposure time product, or mAs selector, but not a separate tube current, or mA selector, the average ratios of exposure to the indicated milliampere-seconds product (milligray/mAs) values obtained at any two consecutive mAs selector settings shall not differ by more than ten per cent of their sum;
+(5) For radiographic equipment having a combined x-ray tube current-exposure time product, or mAs selector, but not a separate tube current, or mA selector, the average ratios of exposure to the indicated milliampere-seconds product (milligray/mAs) values obtained at any two consecutive mAs selector settings will not differ by more than ten per cent of their sum;

 |X1 - X2| < 0.10(X1+X2)